-Section 7 Filing a claim for covered services
+Section 7.
+Filing a claim for covered services

-How to claim benefits To obtain claim forms, claims filing advice or answers about our benefits, contact us at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155), or at our Web site at www.
-SambaPlans.com.
+How to claim benefits

+To obtain claim forms, claims filing advice or answers about our benefits, contact us at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155), or at our Web site at www.sambaPlans.com.

 In most cases, providers and facilities file claims for you.
 Your physician must file on the form HCFA-1500, Health Insurance Claim Form.
 Your facility will file on the UB-92 form.

 When you must file a claim - such as for services you received overseas or when another group health plan is primary - submit it on the HCFA-1500 or a claim form that includes the information shown below.
-Bills and receipts should be itemized and show: • Name of patient and relationship to enrollee; • Plan identification number of the enrollee; • Name and address of person or firm providing the service or supply; • Dates that services or supplies were furnished; • Diagnosis; • Type of each service or supply; and • The charge for each service or supply.
+Bills and receipts should be itemized and show:

+- Name of patient and relationship to enrollee; - Plan identification number of the enrollee; - Name and address of person or firm providing the service or supply; - · Dates that services or supplies were furnished; - · Diagnosis; - Type of each service or supply; and - The charge for each service or supply.

 Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.

+In addition:

-In addition: • You must send a copy of the explanation of benefits (EOB) form you received from any primary payer (such as the Medicare Summary Notice (MSN)) with your claim. • Bills for home nursing care must show that the nurse is a registered or licensed practical nurse. • Claims for rental or purchase of durable medical equipment; private duty nursing; and physical, occupational, and speech therapy require a written statement from the physician specifying the medical necessity for the service or supply and the length of time needed. • Claims for prescription drugs and supplies that are not ordered through the Mail Service Prescription Drug Program must include receipts that show the prescription number, name of drug or supply, prescribing physician's name, date, and charge. • We will provide translation and currency conversion services for claims for overseas (foreign) services.
-Records Keep a separate record of the medical expenses of each covered family member as deductibles and maximum allowances apply separately to each person.
+- You must send a copy of the explanation of benefits (EOB) form you received from any primary payer (such as the Medicare Summary Notice (MSN)) with your claim. - Bills for private duty nursing must show that the nurse is a registered or licensed practical nurse. - Claims for rental or purchase of durable medical equipment; private duty nursing; and physical, occupational, and speech therapy require a written statement from the physician specifying the medical necessity for the service or supply and the length of time needed.

+Note: Claims for prescription drugs and supplies are addressed in Section 5(f), page 52.

+Records

+Keep a separate record of the medical expenses of each covered family member as deductibles and maximum allowances apply separately to each person.
 Save copies of all medical bills, including those you accumulate to satisfy a deductible.
 In most instances they will serve as evidence of your claim.
 We will not provide duplicate or year-end statements.

-Deadline for filing your claim Send us all the documents for your claim as soon as possible.
+Deadline for filing your claim

+Send us all the documents for your claim as soon as possible.
 You must submit the claim by December 31 of the year after the year you received the service, unless timely filing was prevented by administrative operations of Government or legal incapacity, provided the claim was submitted as soon as reasonably possible.
+You are responsible to make certain that your claims are filed within the timely filing deadline.
 Once we pay benefits, there is a three-year limitation on the re-issuance of uncashed checks.

+Overseas claims

-Overseas claims Claims for overseas (foreign) services should include an English translation.
+Claims for overseas (foreign) services should include an English translation.
 Charges should be converted to U.S. dollars using the exchange rate applicable to the date the service was rendered.
 For inpatient hospital services, the exchange rate will be based on the date of admission.
-Send itemized bills for covered services provided by hospitals or doctors outside the United States to SAMBA, P. O. Box 8600, London, KY 40742.
+Send itemized bills for covered services provided by hospitals or doctors outside the United States to SAMBA, 11301 Old Georgetown Road, Rockville, MD 20852-2800.